 - By email: firstname.lastname@example.org

-- In person: IT Walk In Centre, Library 1st Floor
+- In person: Tech Support Centre, Library 1st floor

 You can also visit the Laptop Surgery for support with personal laptops and mobiles

-For details of the face to face services available in the Walk In Centre, including opening times, please see here.
+For details of the face to face services available in the Tech Support Centre, including opening times, visit DTS web page.

 There are printers in all the student PC areas and PC classrooms.
 All printing is double-sided by default.
 There is a charge of 3.5p per A4 side for mono printing and 10p per A4 side for colour printing.
 To print on any of the student printers at LSE, you will need credit on your printing account.
 You can add credit in the following ways: